claresudbery/clare-wiki-ably/pages/coding/data/timeflux.md

 - If you look at the classification node in the yaml and you know anything about psychic node (?) it will look familiar
 - Alpha / beta / delta / theta - do they all exist simultaneously or are they created by combining one another?

+### Conda

+- `conda create`
+- `conda activate` - starts up an instance of the conda environment
+- `exit` - leave the env

 ## Questions

 - What does `conda activate` do?
+    - starts up an instance of the conda environment